sirjanpreet/connect-court/README.md

 Frontend: JavaScript, HTML, and CSS
 Database: SQLite (or Firebase if updated)
 APIs: Google Maps API for geolocation and interactive map features
-Deployment: Previously Hosten on Vercel
+Deployment: Previously Hosted on Vercel

 # court-connect